vickygit1059/gh-actions-course/README.md

-repo will containe new data
+repo will containe new data, thei is test for trigger